Tālivaldis Ķeniņš

-Tālivaldis Ķeniņš (April 23, 1919 in Liepāja – January 21, 2008 in Toronto) was a Canadian composer.
-He was forced to emigrate from Latvia when it fell under Soviet occupation after World War II, moving to Canada around 1951.
+Tālivaldis Ķeniņš (April 23, 1919 – January 21, 2008) was a Latvian-Canadian composer and teacher.
+He was forced to emigrate from Latvia when it fell under Soviet occupation after World War II, moving to Canada in 1951.
 He is credited by Canadian musicologist Paul Rapoport with having introduced many European idioms to Canadian art music.
 CBC Music described him as a "pioneering Canadian composer" and The Canadian Encyclopedia described him as "one of Canada's most frequently commissioned composers."

 Early life and education

-Ķeniņš was born in Latvia to parents who held prominent positions in Latvian cultural and political life.
-His father, Atis Ķeniņš, was a lawyer, educator, diplomat, poet, translator, and politician who served as a government official and his mother, Anna, was a journalist and writer.
-Later, the Soviet government would deport Ķeniņš's father.
-As a child, he was known as "Tali."
-He first began playing piano at the age of five, and his first compositions followed at age eight.
+Born in Liepāja, Latvia, young "Tali" began playing the piano at age five and wrote his first compositions at eight.
+His parents held prominent positions in Latvia's cultural and political life.

-Initially, Ķeniņš studied to be a diplomat at the Lycee Champollion in Grenoble, but moved to Riga between 1940 and 1944, studying composition and piano under Jāzeps Vītols.
-In the time of World War II, amid the second Soviet occupation of Latvia, Ķeniņš was forced to emigrate.
-He then studied at the Paris Conservatory under Tony Aubin, Olivier Messiaen and others from 1945 to 1951, and won first prize there for his Cello Sonata.
-While living in Paris, he earned a living as a pianist by accompanying singers, playing in theatrical productions, and performing in dance bands.
-He was the recipient of the Perilhou, Gouy d'Arcy and Halphen music prizes.
-Upon graduating in 1950, he won the Grand Prix Laureate for his talent as a composer.
-That same year, he received a scholarship from the UNESCO International Music Council, allowing him to pursue postgraduate work for a year.
+Ķeniņš' secondary school studies were at the Lycée Champollion in Grenoble, France, but he returned home with the outbreak of World War II.
+From 1940-44, he studied counterpoint and composition at the Latvian Conservatory under Jāzeps Vītols and Ādolfs Ābele in Riga. Ķeniņš made his way to France in the aftermath of the war, and studied at the Paris Conservatory under Tony Aubin and Olivier Messiaen from 1945-51.
+He was the recipient of the Périlhou, Gouy d'Arcy and Halphen music prizes.
+Upon graduating in 1950, he was awarded the Grand Prix Laureate in composition for his Cello Sonata.
+That same year, he received a scholarship from the UNESCO International Music Council to pursue postgraduate work.

 Career

-Around 1951, Kenins' Septet was performed at the Darmstadt New Music Festival, conducted by Hermann Scherchen; that same year, he moved to Canada and was named organist at the Latvian Lutheran St. Andrews Church in Toronto.
-In 1952, he began teaching at the University of Toronto, where he taught for 32 years.
+Ķeniņš' Septet was performed in 1950 at the Darmstadt New Music Festival, conducted by Hermann Scherchen; the following year, he moved to Toronto, Canada, where he was named organist and choirmaster of the Latvian congregation of St. Andrew's Lutheran Church.

+From 1952-84, he taught at the University of Toronto.
 Among his students were Tomas Dusatko, Edward Laufer, Walter Kemp, Bruce Mather, Ben McPeek, Arturs Ozoliņš, Imant Raminsh, James Rolfe, and Ronald Bruce Smith.

-Artistry

-In the late 1940s and 1950s, Ķeniņš' artistry evolved, seeking to "reconcile the romanticism of his nature and the neoclassicism of a French training."

-Legacy

-Canadian musicologist Paul Rapoport has credited Ķeniņš with introducing many European idioms to Canadian art music in an era when many of its composers remained solidly influenced by British models.
+He introduced modern European compositional approaches at a time when Anglocentric models were predominant in English-speaking Canada.

+Ķeniņš remained deeply committed to his Latvian heritage.
+He was a founding member of the Latvian Song Festival in 1953 and cofounded the Toronto Latvian Concert Association in 1959.
+Latvian texts also figured prominently in his choral and vocal music.

+In later years, Ķeniņš was hailed in his homeland.
+The Order of the Three Stars, Latvia's highest civilian honour, was conferred on him in 1995.
+He also was made an honorary professor of the Latvian Academy of Music and, in 2005, was a recipient of the Grand Music Award for lifetime achievement.
+A commemorative stamp of Ķeniņš was released in connection with Latvia's centenary in 2018.

+He was active in the Canadian League of Composers, serving as president in 1973-74, and was an associate composer of the Canadian Music Centre, of which he was a founding member.